theironcook/Backbone.ModelBinder/README.md

   // from inside a View.render() function
   var binder = new Backbone.ModelBinder();

-  var phoneConverter = function(direction, value){
+  // This converter function can be defined anywhere, for simplicity it's just defined inline var phoneConverter = function(direction, value){
     if (direction === Backbone.ModelBinder.Constants.ModelToView) {
       if (value.length == 7){